ruf-io/mz_shop_demo/README.md

 8. Close out of the Materialize CLI (<kbd>Ctrl</kbd> + <kbd>D</kbd>).

-9. Watch the report change using the `watch-sql` container, which continually streams changes from Materialize to your terminal.

-    ```shell
-    ./mzcompose run cli watch-sql "SELECT * FROM purchase_sum_by_region"
-    ```
+9. Now you can

-11. Once you're sufficiently wowed, close out of the `watch-sql` container (<kbd>Ctrl</kbd> + <kbd>D</kbd>), and bring the entire demo down.
+10. Once you're sufficiently wowed, close out of the `watch-sql` container (<kbd>Ctrl</kbd> + <kbd>D</kbd>), and bring the entire demo down.

     ```shell